nhartman94/CNN_Project/README.md

 # Classifying Electromagnetic Showers from Calorimeter Images with CNNs

-## Algorithms
+## Overview

 This repository contains code for constructing various neural networks to classify particles from the Micky et. al. dataset based on energy deposition.
 The map below provides a brief explanation of each file, and a summary of the notebooks that were important to our project's development.
-An in-depth discussion of the network architectures can be found in the paper "Classifying Electromagnetic Showers from Calorimeter Image swith CNNs", by Nicole Hartman and Sean Mullane.
+An in-depth discussion of the network architectures can be found in the paper "Classifying Electromagnetic Showers from Calorimeter Images with CNNs", by Nicole Hartman and Sean Mullane.

 ## Repository Map